-- Summer semester: mid-July to mid-October
+- Summer semester: August to the end of September

 You can make an appointment for the oral examination directly with the examiner or his secretariat.
 Please note that some examiners have fixed examination periods.
 It is best to inform yourself in good time at the secretariat of the examiner.

 If you have to return to your home university before the official examination date, you should discuss the problem with your examiner in good time.
 In justified exceptional cases, the examiner will decide whether the exam can be brought forward.
 Such an exception is usually only granted for oral examinations.

 In very special exceptional cases, it may also be possible to take a written examination after returning to the home university.
 However, this requires an agreement between the examiner at KIT and the responsible person at your home university.
 In any case, your home university must ensure that the exam is written at the same time and under the same conditions as at KIT.